Moskvitch: JSC Automobile Plant Moskvitch

-In May 2022, as a result of international sanctions against Russia, Renault sold its Moscow plant to the Moscow city government which intended to nationalize the facility for renewed production of vehicles under the Moskvitch name.
+In May 2022, as a result of international sanctions against Russia, Renault sold its Moscow plant to the city government, which intended to nationalize the facility for renewed production of vehicles under the Moskvitch name.

-Moskvitch presented its new range of models on July 6, 2022: a sedan and 3 SUVs, Model I having both a fuel version as well as an electric version.
-The cars have names made up of Roman numerals, from I and II to IV.
-All models are rebadged cars from Chinese manufacturer JAC.
+Moskvitch presented its new range of models on 6 July 2022: a sedan and 3 SUVs, with the Model I coming in both a fuel version as well as an electric one.
+All models are rebadged versions of Chinese JAC vehicles.

-On October 20, the mayor of Moscow, Sergey Sobyanin, said that the production of Moskvich vehicles will resume in December at Renault's former factory in Moscow, now renamed the Moscow Automobile Factory Moskvich, which has been inactive after Renault decided to leave the Russian market.
+On 20 October, the mayor of Moscow, Sergey Sobyanin, stated that production of Moskvich vehicles will resume in December at Renault's former factory in Moscow, now renamed the Moscow Automobile Factory Moskvich, which had been inactive since Renault had left the Russian market.

-On December 26, 2022, the Moskvitch 3 and Moskvitch 3e went on sale in Russia, with the JAC JS4 based cars produced in association with truck manufacturer Kamaz.
+On 26 December, the Moskvitch 3 and Moskvitch 3e went on sale in Russia, with the JAC JS4-based cars produced in association with the truck manufacturer Kamaz.

-In early 2023, Moskvitch and Yandex Taxi signed an agreement of intent to supply 3,000 Moskvitch 3, and 2,000 Moskvitch 3e taxi and car share vehicles.
-This was followed by the introduction of Moskvitch 3 vehicles for the car services Citydrive, BelkaCar, Taxovichkof and Citymobil.
+In early 2023, Moskvitch and Yandex Taxi signed an agreement of intent to supply 3,000 Moskvitch 3 and 2,000 Moskvitch 3e taxi and car share vehicles.
+This was followed by the introduction of Moskvitch 3 vehicles for the car services Citydrive, BelkaCar, Taxovichkof, and Citymobil.
 Furthermore, traffic police in Moscow Oblast and Stavropol Krai began to be equipped with Moskvitch 3e electric crossovers.
-Furthermore, delivery was in progress for traffic police in Moscow City, Krasnodar and Krasnoyarsk.
+Furthermore, delivery was in progress for traffic police in Moscow City, Krasnodar, and Krasnoyarsk.

-In June 2023, Hans Peter Moser was appointed General Manager of Moskvitch, replacing Dmitry Valentinovich Pronin, who would move to the position of chairman of the board of directors.
-Moser had previously worked for the Russian truck manufacturer Kamaz, as well as the German industrial firm Knorr-Bremse.
-In addition, Moskvitch further announced an expansion of their dealer network to more cities across Russia, as well as the impending release of a new Moskvitch 6 model later in 2023, as well as the Moskvitch 5.
+In June, Hans Peter Moser was appointed general manager of Moskvitch, replacing Dmitry Valentinovich Pronin, who became chair of the board of directors.
+Moser had previously worked for the Russian truck manufacturer Kamaz as well as the German industrial firm Knorr-Bremse.
+In addition, Moskvitch announced an expansion of their dealer network to more cities across Russia as well as the impending release of a new Moskvitch 6 model later in 2023, along with the Moskvitch 5.

+In November 2025, Elena Aleksandrovna Frolova replaced Hans Peter Moser as general director of the company.